 Here are of coarse different opinions for example:

-to acquire techniques trough playing pieces and songs… that is a good promise but, this approach is extremely difficult.
+to acquire techniques through playing pieces and songs… that is a good promise but, this approach is extremely difficult.
 Difficult.
 Why?
 Because the goals in composing pieces and the goals in composing exercises are totally different.

 I’ll give you an example hoping to understand what I mean.

-Imagine you are learning English but you don’t know anything about it, apart of the alphabet, now, your innovative teacher will not be teaching you grammar, verbs, adjectives, how the sentence should be structured he will not demand from you certain amount of words to be learned by heart etc. he simply starts teaching you how to read newsletters, novels, poems, Shakespeare and so on.
+Imagine you are learning English but you don’t know anything about it, apart from the alphabet, now, your innovative teacher will not be teaching you grammar, verbs, adjectives, how the sentence should be structured he will not demand from you a certain amount of words to be learned by heart, etc. he simply starts teaching you how to read newsletters, novels, poems, Shakespeare and so on.
 Maybe some students will learn something in this way, but the majority will give up simply because they won’t be able to keep up and simply will not learn anything.

-To learn something we need a method, a system of presenting the subject in a way that most of us will be able to master it up to satisfactory level, Most of us.
+To learn something we need a method, a system of presenting the subject in a way that most of us will be able to master up to a satisfactory level, Most of us.
 Not only the talented.

-In fact, talking about talented students, people etc. is in my opinion, irrelevant when we talk about education in general.
+In fact, talking about talented students, people, etc. is in my opinion, irrelevant when we talk about education in general.